mridulsyed/mridulsyed/README.md

 <html>
 <body>

-<p align="center">I'm a Computer Science & Engineering (CSE) Graduate 🎓 from <a href="https://www.ruet.ac.bd/">Rajshahi University of Engineering & Technology (RUET)<a> 🏛,<br> currently working as an AI Engineer at MyMedicalHUB International Ltd. <br> I am passionate about Data Science, Machine Learning, Deep Learning and Computer Vision.
+<p align="center">I'm a Computer Science & Engineering (CSE) Graduate 🎓 from <a href="https://www.ruet.ac.bd/">Rajshahi University of Engineering & Technology (RUET)<a> 🏛,<br> currently working as an AI Engineer at <a href="https://www.linkedin.com/company/mymedicalhub/">MyMedicalHUB International Ltd.</a> <br> I am passionate about Data Science, Machine Learning, Deep Learning and Computer Vision.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.<br>
 <p/>
 <h2 align="center">👨‍💻Skills👨‍💻</h2>
 <p style="display: inline-block;" align="center">